-It doesn't matter if you're fitting tyres on the roadside, turning tables during dinner service or powering through the queues in a busy store, we have a PDQ machine that can meet your needs, slot into your setup and hit the ground running.
-Take card payments from your customers anywhere, anytime with contactless technology, digital wallets and all major cards accepted.Get a quote
+Whether fitting tyres on the roadside, turning tables during service or powering through queues in a busy store, we have a PDQ machine to meet your needs.Get a quote

 PDQ stands for 'Process Data Quickly' and is a basically a legacy name for the card machines, card readers or chip and PIN machines that we recognise today.
 However, some businesses still refer to them as 'PDQ machines', and they're not wrong as such, it's just like saying 'wireless' instead of 'radio'.